hiclib/iced/doc/papers/paper.md

 The three-dimensional structure of the genome is thought to play an important role in many biological processes, such as gene regulation and replication.
-Recent technological advances allow the measurement, in a single Hi-C experiment, of the frequencies of physical contacts among pairs of genomic loci at a genome-wide scale.
+Recent technological advances allow the measurement, in a single experiment, of the frequencies of physical contacts among pairs of genomic loci at a genome-wide scale.
 The Hi-C protocol results in a noisy and indirect measurement of the 3D structure of the genome, yielding a symmetric matrix where each row and each column correspond to a genomic window, and each entry to the number of times those windows have been seen interacting with one another.
-As any genomics experiments, the resulting matrix contains unwanted variations depending on the GC-content, mappability, and the details of the protocol used.
+As with any genomics experiments, the resulting matrix contains unwanted variations depending on the GC-content, mappability, and the details of the protocol used.
 Before any downstream analysis, this matrix needs to be appropriately normalized.